安裝中文字典英文字典辭典工具!

 The term “doldrums” comes from the Old English word “dol,” meaning “dull” or “sluggish ” Sailors coined the term to describe the calm, windless conditions they encountered in the doldrums, which could leave their ships stranded for days or even weeks

-- The Doldrums – Defining The Intertropical Convergence Zone
+- What Are The Doldrums?
+The Intertropical Convergence Zone Explained

 The doldrums primarily refer to the Intertropical Convergence Zone, a calm, windless region close to the Equator where the northeastern and southeastern trade winds converge and collide Sailors used the term during the 19th century to describe this part of the ocean with little to no wind activity